camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 * For any Output Parameter:
   * Define the name of a process variable that this output value should be assigned to

-Enhance your process diagram:
+#### Enhance your process diagram:

 * Complete your BPMN process diagram with further elements as you see fit (e.g. User Tasks)
 * Finish the diagram with an End Event

-Execute the process:
+#### Execute the process:

 * Click the Run icon in the toolbar ("Start Current Diagram") and confirm the dialogs.
 This will deploy the process diagram and trigger a new process instance
 * In the success notification click on "Open in Camunda Cockpit".
 You will see the running process instance with its current state

-### UiPath
+## UiPath

-With the process instance running, you may observe in UiPath Orchestrator the new Job that was added by the RPA Bridge and the UiPath Robot executing the previously defined package.
+With the process instance running, you may observe a new Job in UiPath Orchestrator that was added by the RPA Bridge and the UiPath Robot executing the previously defined package.

+Shortly after the Job is completed in UiPath, you can switch back to the Camunda Cockpit and observe the progress of your process instance.
+Remember that you might need to switch to the History View in case your process ends after the RPA task.

 In case of an error with the UiPath Robot, you will see a new incident for the process instance in Camunda Cockpit.
-You may retry to execute the Service Task and trigger UiPath again to resolve the incident.
+Depending on the specific error, you may retry to execute the Service Task and trigger UiPath again to resolve the incident.

-### Automation Anywhere
+## Automation Anywhere

 TODO: describe how to observe the bot behaviour in Automation Anywhere